jinyoung-lim/ar_capstone/README.md

   Use Come Here Button to hide Doggo
 <p align="center">

-If you finish hiding Doggo before the time runs out, press the right button (Done Button) to end the hide mode.
+If you finish hiding Doggo before the time runs out, press the right button (Done Button) to end Hide Mode.
 Then, give your phone to your friend!

 ### Seek